Banking in Sudan

-This article discusses banking in Sudan.
+Banking in Sudan covers the history, development and structure of banking in the Sudan.
+From the inheritance of the banking system from the Anglo-Egyptian Sudan to the establishment of the Sudan central bank in 1959 and development of Islamic banking in the mid 1970s.

+As of 2012, Sudan had 23 commercial banks.
+The creation of the new sovereign country of South Sudan in 2011 saw the central bank branch in Juba become the separate Bank of South Sudan.

 History

 Sudan inherited its banking system from the Anglo-Egyptian Condominium (1899-1955).
 When the National Bank of Egypt opened in Khartoum in 1901, it obtained a privileged position as banker to and for the government, being a semiofficial central bank.
 Other banks followed, but the National Bank of Egypt and Barclays Bank in Britain dominated and stabilized banking in Sudan until after World War II.
 Postwar prosperity created a demand for an increasing number of commercial banks.

 Before Sudanese independence, there were no restrictions on the movement of funds between Egypt and Sudan, and the value of the currency used in Sudan was tied to that of Egypt.
 This situation was unsatisfactory to an independent Sudan, which established the Sudan Currency Board to replace Egyptian currency.
 It was not a central bank because it did not accept deposits, loan money, or provide commercial banks with cash and liquidity.

 A three-member commission from the U.S. Federal Reserve System, established in 1956, provided recommendations for establishing a central bank in Sudan.
 In 1959 the Bank of Sudan succeeded the Sudan Currency Board, taking over the Sudanese assets of the National Bank of Egypt, and acting as the central bank of Sudan, issuing currency, assisting the development of banks, providing loans, maintaining financial equilibrium, and advising the government.

 The Bank of Sudan used policy instruments, including interest-rate policies, to control the quantity of money in circulation from its establishment until 1984, when Islamic laws were introduced.
 After the complete Islamization of the banking system in 1992, the Bank of Sudan eliminated treasury bills and government bonds that carried interest rates.
 In their place, the bank issued financial certificates conforming to the Islamic system.
 To ensure that banking operations would be free of practices that might be deemed usurious, the Sharia High Supervisory Board became a part of the Bank in 1993.

 Among the measures introduced by the 1997 IMF economic reform program was a system of Islamic open-market operations, with central bank short-term and long-term profit-sharing certificates sold at weekly auctions to control liquidity.
 The central bank also began to require commercial banks to comply more closely with minimum reserve requirements and established a discount window for short-term bank credit that increased the impact of the interest-rate policy.
 The bank abolished the extension of low-cost credit to the central government and state-owned institutions.